csdiehl/moma-dashboard/README.md

 **`src/data`** - This project contains two data loaders, one for the artwork and one for the artists table.
 Both are written in Node.js using `d3.csv` to parse raw csv files from Github and save them as csv files with selected variables, and new computed variables such as area and aspect ratio.

+**`src/components/charts`** - Contains Observable `Plot` functions to render the visualizations, separating the data visualization logic from the narrative markdown in `index.md`.

 ## Data visualization design

 The design of the dashboard moves from high-level metrics to more granular details.
 It follows a well-established dashboard design principle of showing several views of the same data, keeping the narrative focused on a small subset of variables.